We are pleased to announce that this gorgeous gemstone of a floating home has closed successfully in escrow!

 The restrictions put in place over this pandemic have actually been beneficial for our sellers who understand and follow our advice.
 Open houses do not sell homes and invited a lot of “lookie loos” and we spent a lot of effort educating what were sometimes just tourists about our lifestyle on the lake.
 We are now able to qualify buyer prospects more stringently and we go through an entire run down before we ever go in a house.
 We sanitize our listings before and after showings.
 We make sure anyone in your home is wearing masks and gloves.
 Marketing material is virtual and so our sellers have a “leg up” because we already are the leaders online for floating home marketing.
 It has been fascinating to watch some of these properties change hands.

 Thank you.
-Molly and I are so very thankful for the opportunity and grateful for the chance to advocate for you and this special neighborhood of floating homes in which I call home.
+We are so very thankful for the opportunity and grateful for the chance to advocate for you and this special neighborhood of floating homes in which I call home.
 We will never take it for granted.
-Please reach out if you need anything at all [email protected] 206-841-6800 or 206-850-8841
+Please reach out if you need anything at all [email protected] 206-850-8841

 Regarding any statistical info from the NWMLS: Information and statistics derived from Northwest Multiple Listing Service.